 If you have a hard time paying attention to what you eat, it’s time to put your smartphone to good use.
 Download nutrition and dieting apps that will help you become more conscious and cautious of how you pick your next meal.

-These steps may sound easy (and they are!), but they key to breaking out of the familiar is to make a new routine easy on yourself.
-And, when those healthy habits become the norm, the less stressed, happier person you’ve become will thank you.
+These steps may sound easy (and they are!), but the key to breaking out of the familiar is to make a new routine easy on yourself.
+And, when those healthy habits become the norm, the less stressed, the happier person you’ve become will thank you.

 Photo by Eternos Indicadores